 For Dreamworks Animation SKG, making movies doesn't involve going to remote locations or shooting scenes in a Hollywood studio.
-The action in its movies takes place inside computers where artists create the animated characters and scenes, which requires storage tiers that can handle stringent performance requirements, as well as
+The action in its movies takes place inside computers where artists create the animated characters and scenes, which requires storage tiers that can handle stringent performance requirements, as well as big data.

 The recently released animated movie, The Croods, was merely one of many films the Dreamworks' teams of engineers have been working on.
 Dreamworks typically releases two or three films a year, and each one takes from three to five years to complete.
 That means there are about 10 movies in production at any time.
 Each movie can have approximately 500,000 files, so that comes to about 5 billion digital files in use.